wikicensorship/tracevis/README.md

-# dnstrace
+# tracevis
-Trace route with DNS packets and find the middlebox
+Visualize traceroutes and trace route with DNS packets to find the middlebox

 ##